-In a reproductive screening study according to OECD TG 421 Wistar rats were exposed to 0, 25, 120 or 600 mg TeO2/kg bw/d by gavage.
-The most prominent effect observed in pups was the increased mortality which was significant in all dose groups (Table 26).
+In a reproductive screening study with the read-across substance tellurium dioxide according to OECD TG 421 Wistar rats were exposed to 0, 25, 120 or 600 mg TeO2/kg bw/d by gavage.
+The most prominent effect observed in pups was the increased mortality which was significant in all dose groups (Table 25).
 Effects on weight and weight gain of pups were probably due to the increased maternal toxicity rather than an effect on the growth of the viable pups.
 Further, test-item related gross changes were observed in the cranium region and skin/subcutis in the high dose group pups (two litters affected): absence of cranial region of the head with reduced brain size, covered by skin (n=4 pups); whole body subcutaneous gelatinous material in 16 found dead pups.
 No hydrocephalus was observed.
 This might be due to the high mortality observed, possibly due to the bolus effect due to gavage.